 - Cost: $400

 - Best For: Car Camper, Day Hiker, Ultralight Backpacker, Urban Hiker, Wilderness Backpacker

-The Arc’teryx Cerium LT Hoody is a meticulously engineered down jacket.
-From its slim yet comfy fit to the large baffles of high quality goose down, you will be very warm and well-dressed for the backcountry.
+The Arc’teryx Cerium Hoodie is a meticulously engineered down jacket.
+From its slim yet comfy fit to the large baffles of high-quality goose down, you will be very warm and well-dressed for the backcountry.
 The 850-fill down is used alongside the synthetic Coreloft, which can be found in the shoulders and wrist cuffs, and helps fend off water and dampness.
 Arc’teryx uses Arato 10 fabric which is incredibly lightweight, even to the touch, and yet has a surprising rip strength.

-The jacket weighs just under 11 ounces (depending on size), has a full down-filled hood that fits more casually than technically, and three zippered pockets, one internal.
-The hand pockets are backed by lofted down and all the zippers are thin and discreet, yet sldie with ease.
-Pack it into the included stuff sack if you want a ultimate portability.
+The jacket weighs just under 12 ounces (depending on size), has a full down-filled hood that fits more casually than technically, and three zippered pockets, one internal.
+The hand pockets are backed by lofted down, and all the zippers are thin and discreet yet slide with ease.
+Pack it into the included stuff sack if you want ultimate portability.
 Down jackets are an impressive field of gear, and the Arc’teryx Cerium LT hits each mark exceptionally well.

 Arc'teryx Cerium LT Star Rating

 The Arc’teryx Cerium LT Hoody is a down jacket that hits nearly everything a weight- and cold-conscious backpacker could want.
 It is light, filled with premium goose down, incredibly puffy, and has a large hood that is quite cozy.
 The cost is extreme, but for that you get a precise fit, premium materials, and a very capable down jacket.